StackVista/stackstate-docs/configure/logging/kubernetes-logs.md

 ## Kubernetes pods for logging

 StackState logs are stored per pod and container.
 The table below shows the pod to access for logs relating to specific StackState functions.
-Note that actual pod names will include a number or random string suffix \(e.g. `stackstate-receiver-5b9d79db86-h2hkz`\) and may also include the release name specified when StackState was deployed as a prefix.
+Note that actual pod names will include a number or random string suffix (for example, `stackstate-receiver-5b9d79db86-h2hkz`\) and may also include the release name specified when StackState was deployed as a prefix.

 {% hint style="info" %}
 Note that logs stored on pods will be regularly removed.
 For long term access to logs, it's advised that you set up [log aggregation](#log-aggregation) for your Kubernetes cluster.